irods/irods_docs/docs/plugins/composable_resources.md

 Nondeterministic behavior will occur if a passthru resource is configured with more than one child.
 The plugin will take action on whichever child is returned by the catalog.

-### Expected

-A few other coordinating resource types have been brainstormed but are not functional at this time:

- - Storage Balanced (%-full) (expected)
- - Storage Balanced (bytes) (expected)

 ## Storage Resources

 Storage resources represent storage interfaces and include the file driver information to talk with different types of storage.